streamlit/streamlit/docs/tutorial/snowflake.md

 .. note:: If you already have a database that you want to use, feel free to `skip to the next step <snowflake.html#add-username-and-password-to-your-local-app-secrets>`__.
 ```

-First, [sign up for Snowflake](https://signup.snowflake.com/) and log into the [Snowflake web interface](https://docs.snowflake.com/en/user-guide/connecting.html#logging-in-using-the-web-interface) (note down the username, password, and account identifier!):
+First, [sign up for Snowflake](https://signup.snowflake.com/) and log into the [Snowflake web interface](https://docs.snowflake.com/en/user-guide/connecting.html#logging-in-using-the-web-interface) (note down your username, password, and account identifier!):

 ![](../media/databases/snowflake-1.png)

-Enter the following queries into the SQL editor in the Worksheets page:
+Enter the following queries into the SQL editor in the Worksheets page to create a database and a table with some example values:

 ```sql
 CREATE DATABASE PETS;